jgcarrillo/fct-control-vuejs/README.md

 - [ ] Add a database (MongoDB, SQLite) to persist data
 - [ ] Add custom pagination component
 - [ ] Add custom filters, probably search by a range of dates
+- [ ] Add a 404 page not found error

 ## 🌎 Contact